manwar/theweeklychallenge/content/blog/review-challenge-105.md

 [**Cheok-Yin Fung**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-105/cheok-yin-fung/perl/ch-1.pl)

 >"Most of you are familiar with the virtues of a programmer.
-There are three, of course: laziness, impatience, and hubris."
+There are three, of course: laziness, impatience, and hubris."<br>
 > — Larry Wall

 CY expresses her natural tendency towards that paragon of Perl programming virtue, laziness.
 She acts on this virtue in two examples, a self-declared "lazy" solution and an additional version of Newton's method, with bonus laziness acknowledged in the comments.
 Premature optimization is of course a sin.

 For her "lazy" method, she brute-forces things, adding 1 to a counter until it exceeds the exponential product computed for 100 times the given value we want rooted.
 She then reduces this value a point if that value is closer to the estimate.
 Dividing the counter by 100 gives the root to 2 decimal places.
 It's brutal but seems to work.
-I'm a little uncertain on its failure modes.
+I'm a little uncertain on its failure modes and can't be bothered to figure them out.

 ```perl
     sub lazy_root {